Article

 Payroll processing is the procedure of paying employees at the end of a payroll period.
 This process involves multiple steps to ensure you calculate pay accurately and withhold the correct amounts for tax, benefit contributions, and other deductions before you deposit the funds.

-Step one: Gather all the relevant business information
+Step one: Gather all the relevant business and employee information

 Before you can process payroll, you need to gather all the necessary data.
 The data will differ slightly depending on the country where your company is based.

-• Employer identification number (TIN): The IRS assigns businesses unique, nine-digit identification numbers.
+- Employer identification number (EIN): The IRS assigns businesses unique, nine-digit identification numbers.
 It functions as a business’s social security number, and distributing payroll is impossible without it.

-The employer can collect this information by requesting that each new employee completes a W-4 form, also known as an Employee’s Withholding Certificate, at the start of employment.
+The employer can collect the emloyee information by requesting that each new employee complete a W-4 form, also known as an Employee’s Withholding Certificate, at the start of employment.

 When it comes to payroll frequency, there are several options.
 The most common pay schedules include the following:

-Choose a schedule that works best for your business.
-Before making a decision, you’ll need to be mindful of your cash flow and other important expenses, such as annual tax filings, utilities, and rent.
+Choose a schedule that works best for your business and is compliant with local pay frequency requirements.
+Before making a decision, you must be mindful of your cash flow and other important payroll expenses, such as annual tax filings, utilities, and rent.

 Another important decision you have to make is how you will distribute salaries.
+The method must be compliant with your worker's local regulations.
 Direct deposits are the most popular and convenient method as employers can control cash flow better than paper checks, and employees can access their earnings easily from their bank accounts.

 A more modern payment method is via payroll applications.
 Employers can send funds directly into an employee’s digital wallet, cutting salary payment processing times and providing employees with flexible withdrawal methods.